tyler-johnson/autorelease/tutorials/github-travis.md

     - npm run autorelease
   ```

-6. *Commit and push these changes to your remote GitHub repository.*
+6. *Commit and push these changes to your GitHub repository.*

+  Make sure to stick to [commit message convention](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) and start labelling commits with a type (i.e. `chore: setup project with autorelease`).

 ### Step 2: Configure Travis CI